Nutrition Store and Healing Center

 When I was 20, I moved to Southern California.
 Dazzled by the southern California lifestyle, it wasn’t long before my Dutch cooking went by the wayside.

-When I got my cancer diagnosis three years later, I faced a hysterectomy with a six-to-eight-week recovery time.
-Being 2,000 miles away from my family and divorced, I had no one to care for me and my three children.
+When I got my cancer diagnosis three years later, I faced a hysterectomy with a 6–8 week recovery time.
+I was 2,000 miles away from my family and divorced, I had no one to care for me and my three children.

-Fortunately, my doctor had a patient needing a place to live.
-Heather moved in, bringing her healthy Seventh-day Adventist vegetarianism with her.
+Fortunately, my doctor had a patient who needed a place to live.
+Heather moved in, and brought her healthy Seventh-day Adventist Church vegetarianism with her.
 My greatest good luck was she also happened to be an herbalist, though at the time I had no idea how life-changing her knowledge would be.

 When I went for my post-op checkup, my doctor was amazed at my progress.
 “I can’t believe how far you’ve come!”